pssln/budget-Encrypter/README.md

+budget Encrypter
+made by prsa/ yungMtro
+github id: pssln

-with this program you
+with this program you can:
 1-encrypt a text with a  specific key file
 2-decrypt a text with a specific key file
-3-create a key file that with random numbers, ascii letters and symbols 4-save, add and delete a key file at any place on your system with any name in .txt formant
+3-create a key file made with random numbers, ascii letters and symbols 4-save, add and delete a key file at any place on your system with any name in .txt formant

 ##instructions##